 UCSB Faculty Senate Votes in Favor of Fossil Fuel Divestment

-Thursday, May 30, in an historical move, the UCSB faculty senate voted in favor of fossil fuel divestment; the first in the University of California system to do so.
-Emily Williams UCSB Fossil Free Coordinator said, “We were just so overwhelmed, it was incredible.
+May 30, 2013: UCSB’s Academic Senate voted in favor of fossil fuel divestment. which makes them the first in the University of California system to do so.
+Emily Williams, UCSB’s Fossil Free Coordinator said, “We were just so overwhelmed, it was incredible.
 You could just feel the happiness and pride of the people I’ve been working with for the last year.”
-The debate in senate was fiercely fought but the determination, the competence, and the persuasiveness of the Fossil Free divesters won out.
+The debate in senate was fiercely fought but the determination and the persuasiveness of the Fossil Free divesters won.

-UCSB has set a precedent that faculty senates across the UC system, and the nation, can and will follow now.
+UCSB has set a precedent that faculty senates across the UC system can now follow.
 This is the latest in a series of victories for the California-wide divestment movement.
 Just earlier this week Stanford University’s student government also voted in favor of fossil fuel divestment.
-As of now seven UC student governments have voted in favor of divestment.
+As of now, seven UC student governments have voted in favor of divestment.
 The conviction that “if it is wrong to wreck the climate, then it is wrong to profit from that wreckage“ is spreading across the country, and is inspiring thousands of people to do what science urges and morality demands.